The Perfect Snacks for Each Dosha

 There’s a popular saying in Ayurveda—“You are what you digest.”
 How we assimilate and eliminate the food we eat matters just as much as the qualities of foods we select and prepare.
 And how we choose to take in our food—whether we’re eating when stressed or at ease—greatly affects our capacity to digest what we eat and receive the nutrients.

 - Establish a routine around eating.
 Plan ahead and schedule time in your calendar to eat a satiating breakfast in the morning, a heartier lunch around noon, and lighter dinner around 6 p.m.
 This can take conscious planning and practice getting used to a routine, especially if you’ve been in the habit of grazing.
-Use tools like Google Calendar or set a reminder on your phone if you are easily distracted in the daytime.
+Use tools like the calendar on your phone or set a reminder if you are easily distracted in the daytime.

 - Make the meal the main event.
 This means leaving your phone in the other room, turning off the TV or other distractions, and sitting down to enjoy your meal in full presence.
 If you’re sharing a social meal, keep your conversation agreeable and light, or invite your dining partner to join you in silence for a few bites.
 Eating with connection to the senses and awareness of how much you’re chewing and tasting your food can leave you feeling more satisfied at the end of the meal.